imchocomint/dots/README.md

 KeyHints could be replaced by [xwkh](https://github.com/imchocomint/xwkh).

+## License
+These dotfiles here are licensed under CC0 (Creative Commons Zero), which puts them to public domain status.
+Free to do whatever you want with them.

+However, Hyprland scripts are GPL-licensed because they're not modified in any way.
+When you include them unmodified on your projects you should put them under GPL.

 #
 My other (sway, i3wm, KDE Plasma) config files are at [a differrent repository](https://github.com/imchocomint/collection).
 Just click on branches to see.